 - Insteon – you can buy a starter pack, which includes the hub and thermostat, but if you are doing this separately the hub is £100 and the thermostat about the same.

-- Honeywell Lyric – retails currently at $279 in the US and we expect this product to hit the UK market some time in 2015.
+- Honeywell Lyric – retails currently at $279 in the US or £149 in the UK

 Unless you are prepared to do the installing yourself you will need to factor is labour time from a heating engineer.
 This is usually £80 – £100 per hour, and if you are installing a single zone system (one temperature sensor or thermostat) it shouldn’t take a professional more than an hour and a half to install.
 If you are after a truly sleek and intelligent thermostat and are not fussed about zoning then we think you should be after the Nest or the Honeywell Lyric (expected in the UK in 2015).
 For more intelligent heating controls (and the ability to heat different rooms individually) take a look at the Honeywell Evohome and Heat Genius systems.
 Ultimately, these devices suit large, family homes bes–the initial cost and installation won´t pay off for several years for smaller flats, but if saving energy is more important to you than saving cash, then you may still be persuaded to purchase one of these devices, no matter what the size of your dwelling.

 Nick Miles is the Commercial Director of the Green Age.